 Let’s have a closer look now at how typosquatting is actually used and how it can affect brands and consumers:

 Given the endless number of typosquatting opportunities for infringers, you might ask yourself how to deal effectively with this potential threat to your brand.
 There are some manual actions to consider, although detecting and preventing typosquatting efficiently and systematically requires technological solutions.

 As a first step, you can register different country top-level domains and a number of possible mistyped domain names of your brand and send visitors of those sites automatically to your original website.

 You can check your own domain registration and mistyped variations of it.
 In case you find similar versions of your domain name you should check whether it’s necessary to take action against a defrauder.

-Red Points’ technology-based domain management solution streamlines the search for typosquatting websites.
+Red Points’ technology-based domain management solution streamlines the detection of typosquatting websites.
 Detection is conducted on a broader scale and is much more time-efficient than a manual search.

-Red Points offers a powerful and comprehensive reporting and removal solution that covers typosquatting attacks.
-Bot-powered search, self-improving detection through machine learning and automatic enforcements prevent your business from being targeted by typosquatting websites.
+Red Points offers a powerful and comprehensive impersonation removal solution that detects and prevents typosquatting attacks.
+Bot-powered search, self-improving detection through machine learning, and automatic enforcements prevent your business from being targeted by typosquatting websites.